-Another consideration is that these days, some credit grantors are closing and canceling inactive, deadbeat, and dormant accounts.
+Another consideration is that some credit grantors are closing and canceling inactive, deadbeat, and dormant accounts.
 That may take care of a few more.

-As painful as it will be, I suggest you get your credit score now so you know where you are.
-While MyFico.com is going to charge you a few bucks.
-Or check your credit scores anytime, anywhere, and never pay for them at CreditKarma.com.
+As painful as it will be, I suggest you get your credit score now to know where you are.
+MyFico.com is going to charge you a few bucks, but it may be worth it to get the real deal knowing your information will not be used for marketing purposes.
+Another option: You can check your credit scores anytime, anywhere, and never pay for them at CreditKarma.com.
 You will need to create a simple, password-protected account.
-No credit card required.
+No credit card is required.

 Alternatively, some credit card issuers make credit scores available as a perk of carrying their card, so you might want to check that out.

-Once you have these, watch your score and your credit report like a hawk.
+Once you have it, watch your score and your credit report like a hawk.
 With so much open credit you are very vulnerable to identity theft.

-You should think seriously about getting identity theft protection through a company like Lifelock.
+You should consider getting identity theft protection through a company like Lifelock.
 That’s the company I and my family use.
 I highly recommend Lifelock.

 Breaking up is hard to do

 Dear Cecily: Closing a credit card account is not for the faint of heart.
-If you suffer from failure-to-follow-through syndrome, there’s not much point in even getting started on this one.
-If, on the other hand, you have a penchant for organization, list-making and, follow-up, you’re going to love this.
+If you suffer from the failure-to-follow-through syndrome, there’s not much point in getting started on this one.
+If, on the other hand, you have a penchant for organization, list-making, and follow-up, you’re going to love this.

-These companies paid dearly to bait, snag, and then reel you in.
-Since that time you’ve rewarded them handsomely.
-When they learn you’re breaking up with them they are not going to be happy.
+These companies paid dearly to bait, snag, and reel you in.
+Since that time, you’ve rewarded them handsomely.
+They will not be happy when they learn you’re breaking up with them.

 Make the call

-Find the toll-free number for customer service (it’s on the back of the credit card itself, on the last statement, or possibly on your credit report).
+Find the toll-free number for customer service (it’s on the back of the credit card itself, the last statement, or possibly your credit report).
 Tell the customer service rep to close your account.
-You’ll get an argument of course, but stick to your guns: Close my account and report it closed to the credit reporting agencies (CRAs).
-If you are then handed off to someone in Customer Retention, repeat: Close my account and report it closed to CRAs.
+Of course, you’ll get an argument, but stick to your guns: Close my account and report it to the credit reporting agencies (CRAs).
+If you are handed off to someone in Customer Retention, repeat: Close my account and report it closed to CRAs.
 Please.

 Once you are successful, record the full name of this person and the date you made this request.